meshcloud/meshcloud-docs/docs/meshstack.building-blocks.aws-reference-architecture.md

 ## Reference Architectures

 The decision trees implies six possible combinations, each with a different reference architecture.
-The diagrams in this section depict the three combinations where no long lived secrets are allowed fo an example building block "Managed VPC".
+The diagrams in this section depict the three combinations where no long lived secrets are allowed for a building block "Managed VPC" in this example.
 If long lived secrets are allowed, you can simplify the terraform runner setup, the rest stays the same.

-### Cloud Foundation Team has the permission to manage trust
+### Cloud Foundation Team has the permission to manage cross-account trust

 When the cloud foundation team has the permission to establish trust, create a dedicated role for managing the main building block later on.